-8.1 Amendments.
+Amendments.

-Proposed amendments to the Constitution, Bylaws, Policies and Playing Rules must be advised in writing to the Secretary General at least ninety (90) days prior to any meeting of the GA.
+Proposed amendments to the Constitution and Bylaws, must be advised in writing to the Finance and Governance Director at least ninety (90) days prior to any meeting of the GA.
 Those proposed amendments shall be circulated to Board and members at least sixty (60) days before the date of the meeting.

+Proposed changes to the Playing Rules must be submitted in accordance with the new Rules Change Process and will need to be submitted to the WL Rules Committee Chair, with proposals seconded by a Member from another Continental Federation region.
+The timelines for the rule changes are different from those of the General Assembly and proposed rules changes must be submitted in January of each calendar year.

 8.2 Amendments require a majority vote of at least two thirds of votes cast at a quorate meeting.
 Proposed amendments for which proper notice has not been given, but which have been discussed and agreed at a meeting of the GA, may be determined by postal/electronic ballot as outlined in this Constitution and Bylaws.
+In addition, any other GA business may be determined by postal/electronic ballot.

 8.3 Playing Rules.

-The Rules of the Games of Lacrosse as amended from time to time by the GA shall be an Appendix to the Federation Bylaws.
+The Rules of the Games of Lacrosse as amended from time to time by the WL RA..
 See Policies regarding the types of rule changes and the timing of rule changes.

 8.4 Bylaws.